pgRouting/osm2pgrouting/Readme.md

 # osm2pgrouting
 Changes in this version

+## Changes from main version of osm2pgrouting
-# Functionality to extract version & timestamp from OSM objects and push them to postgresql database
+### Functionality to extract version & timestamp from OSM objects and push them to postgresql database

 ## Requirements